Frequently Asked Questions

 For more information on how we select candidates for our program, please see “How do you select applicants?”

 The Certified Nursing Assistant (CNA) course is available at Davis Tech.
 For more details about the CNA course at Davis Tech, go to www.davistech.edu/cna.

 The other prerequisite and support courses can be taken at Weber State University or another regionally accredited university (restrictions may apply; if you have concerns about courses you have taken qualifying for prerequisite or support courses, please contact us).

 Qualified applicants can apply three times a year for our program.
 You can see the next application dates on our webpage www.davistech.edu/practical-nurse under the Quick Facts tab.

 For more information on the class schedule, please see “What courses are in the Practical Nurse program?”

 The Admissions Committee has a set of policies and procedures that are used to select our future students.
-Candidates are selected based on a competitive point system split into four areas:
+Candidates are selected based on a competitive point system split into five areas:

 Area 1: Cumulative grade point average (GPA).
 The higher your cumulative GPA, the more points you will receive.
 We use your high school GPA until you have 15 or more college credits completed.